twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

   - Religion
 aliases:
 ---
-Got it!
-Here's your flashcard list revised to keep the structure but use synonyms or variations for **"what"** to add variety:
+# Define conscience

 ---

-# What is conscience?
+# What is vice?

 ---

-# How is vice defined?
+# What is natural law?

 ---

-# In moral philosophy, what is natural law?
+# What is virtue?

 ---

-# How would you describe virtue?
+# What is autonomy?

 ---

-# How is autonomy understood?
+# Define ethics

 ---

-# How do we define ethics?
+# What is conventional moral thinking?

 ---

-# How is conventional moral thinking characterized?
+# Define morality

 ---

-# What does morality mean?
+# Who is St. Thomas Aquinas and what is his contribution to moral thinking?

 ---

-# Who is St. Thomas Aquinas and how did he contribute to moral thinking?
+# What is responsibility in a moral context?

 ---

-# How is responsibility viewed in a moral context?
+# What is continence?

 ---

-# What does continence refer to?
+# Define wisdom

 ---

-# How is wisdom applied in moral reasoning?
+# Define is sin

 ---

-# How is sin understood?

----

 # What are the 7 gifts and 12 fruits of the Holy Spirit?

 ---

-# How would you define an immoral act?
+# What is an immoral act?

 ---

-# What makes an act moral?
+# What is a moral act?

 ---

-# What are the three senses of conscience?
+# List the three senses of conscience

 ---

-# How does restorative justice work?
+# Define restorative justice

 ---

-# How is grace defined in a moral or spiritual sense?
+# What is grace?

 ---

-# What does a moral principle consist of?
+# What is a moral principle?

 ---

-# How do we understand divine law?
+# What is divine law?

 ---

-# What is meant by eternal law?
+# What is eternal law?

 ---

-# How would you explain a moral stance?
+# Define moral stance

 ---

-# What are passions in a moral or ethical context?
+# What are passions in the moral or ethical sense?

 ---

-# How is pre-conventional moral thinking described?
+# What is pre-conventional moral thinking?

 ---

-# How would you define post-conventional moral thinking?
+# What is post-conventional moral thinking?

 ---

-# What does social sin refer to?
+# What is social sin?

 ---

-# What are the Four Causes of all Natural Beings?
+# List the Four Causes of all Natural Beings

 ---

-Let me know if you'd like this formatted into a document or quiz form!